Posted on Feb 19, 2020

-While prevention is of course the overall goal to reduce liver cancer deaths, early detection drastically improves survival rates.
+While prevention is, of course, the overall goal to reduce liver cancer deaths, early detection drastically improves survival rates.
 Accurately diagnosing liver cancer, however, can be difficult.
-Many types of liver lesions share characterisitics, benign tumors can mimic malignant tumors, and liver masses can be easily missed altogether on a liver scan.
+Many types of liver lesions share characteristics, benign tumors can mimic malignant tumors, and liver masses can be easily missed altogether on a liver scan.

 Specialty interpretation of a liver scan is especially important for patients who are navigating a liver cancer diagnosis.
 Treatment varies greatly depending on the stage and type of liver cancer - having another set of eyes confirm a diagnosis is extremely valuable, even if it's just for peace of mind.